 On completion of this course, the student will be able to:

-- Develop a detailed knowledge and understanding of a geological problem.
+- Execute a mapping project which enables you to develop a detailed knowledge and understanding of a field area.

 - Produce professional level insights, interpretations and solutions to problems and issues.

-- Process information and data to make robust conclusions.
+- Process information and data you have collected in the field.

 |Relevant literature on the chosen field area.|